 Pendulum is not your stereotypical, intimidating butcher shop; in fact, it’s just the opposite.
 Locals pop in and out, friends gather around family-style tables for lunch and the owner’s mother makes desserts from scratch.
 Their lunch menu is droolworthy and because they’re a whole animal butcher shop, no piece goes unused.
 The pork bones are shared with a local restaurant, Alkaline to make their ramen and collaborations with local breweries (like Smartmouth and Benchtop) are common.
 Owners, Dana and Dylan, love their location in the Ghent neighborhood for its historical buildings, sense of community and walkability — we know you will too!

-While you are more than welcome to sit inside or outside on the patio at their Ghent location, Taste is more popular for to go orders.
-Famously known for the best food to take to the beach, Taste’s selection of fresh ingredients and appetizing flavors will be far greater than your mundane boardroom lunch.
-Menu favorites include, the Virginian (prosciutto, turkey, baked ham, provolone, romaine, tomato, banana peppers, balsamic vinaigrette on ciabatta) and the Freemason (Classic chicken salad, hardwood smoked bacon, romaine, tomato on multigrain bread).
+You’re welcome to sit inside or outside on the patio at this Ghent staple, and TASTE is also popular for to-go orders.
+Famously known for the best food to take to the beach, TASTE’s selection of fresh ingredients and appetizing flavors will be far greater than your mundane boardroom lunch.
+Menu favorites include the Virginian (prosciutto, turkey, baked ham, provolone, romaine, tomato, banana peppers, balsamic vinaigrette on ciabatta) and the Freemason (Classic chicken salad, hardwood smoked bacon, romaine, tomato on multigrain bread).